oliviacyp/Study-App/README.md

  is of interest to me because I am definitely one of those people who needs some extra help keeping my time organized.
 I actually had an idea for this a while ago, and this project helped me get it started.
 However, it still has a long way to go, and this is only the most basic set up of what I had imagined.

-## User Stories
-List of User Stories:
-- As a user, I want to be able to create event reminders for specific times in the schedule
-- As a user, I want to be able to view my schedule for the day
-- As a user, I want to be able to see the number of events I have for the day
-- As a user, I want to be able to find the event I scheduled at a certain time
-- As a user, I want to be able to save my schedule to file
-- As a user, I want to be able to load a previous schedule from file

-## Phase 4: Task 2
-**Make appropriate use of the Map interface somewhere in your code.**

-List of Classes using Map interface:
-- Schedule
-- SchedulerGUI

-## Phase 4: Task 3
-If I had more time to work on this project, I would do some significant refactoring to improve the design.
-As it is, I would worry that there is a risk of high coupling, especially due to all the different Maps and Lists used to keep track of everything in all the different classes.

 List of Possible Refactoring To Do:
 - Split SchedulerGUI into multiple Class files instead of all Classes contained in one